Enyu/DependencyInjection/README.md

         GlobalConfiguration.Configuration.DependencyResolver = new NinjectResolver(Initialize());
     }

-### 4. Now we can use constructure inject our dependency.
+### 4.Now we can use constructure to inject our dependency.

     public class Controller : ApiController
     {
         private readonly IRepository _repository;
         public Controller(IRepository repository)
         {
             _repository = repository;